RainHaven/moment-helpers/README.md

 // Example: {{formatDate date 'MMMM DD YYYY'}}
 {{formatDate date format}}

-// Return today with specified format
+// Return today with passed in string format
 // formate is optional and will default to 'MMMM DD YYYY'
 {{todaysDate format}}
 ```